 Dental biofilms are the culprits in the formation of dental caries (cavities), gingivitis and periodontal disease.
 Surveys indicate that nearly 24 percent of adults in the United States have untreated dental caries, and about 39 percent have moderate-to-severe periodontitis, a number that rises to 64 percent for those over age 65.”

-Over time, plaque and tartar wreaks havoc on your gums and causes gingivitis.
+Over time, plaque and tartar wreak havoc on your gums and causes gingivitis.
 Common gingivitis can still be treated by regular hygiene and visits to the dentist.
-However, once gingivitis becomes advanced, it leads to periodontitis, or periodontal disease.
+However, once gingivitis becomes advanced, it leads to periodontitis, also known as periodontal disease.
 Periodontal disease causes gums to pull away from the teeth, creating pockets that become infected.
 The body then fights this infection, resulting in bone loss and destruction of the connective tissue that holds your teeth in place.
-In the end, the teeth may have to be removed to fight the infection and restore the mouth to full health again.
+In the end, the teeth may have to be removed to fight the infection and restore the mouth back to full health again.

 While any dietary decisions should be made in consultation with trained physicians, we recommend a number of treatment options to reduce periodontal disease, which can lead to missing teeth and other severe dental problems.